Busting: Production

 Robert Chartoff wanted to make another film about vice cops after The New Centurions.

-They hired Peter Hyams to write and direct one off the back of the success of his TV movie, Goodnight, My Love.
-"I’d made a TV movie of the week that people had liked, and people started coming after me," he recalled.
+Peter Hyams was engaged to write and direct one off the back of the success of his TV movie, Goodnight, My Love.
+"I'd made a TV movie of the week that people had liked, and people started coming after me," he recalled.
 "The producers Robert Chartoff and Irwin Winkler came to me and said they wanted to do a film about vice cops.
 I said okay, and spent about six months researching it."

 Hyams later said "like a journalist, I went around to New York, Boston, Chicago and Los Angeles and spoke with hookers, pimps, strippers and cops and DAs.
 Every episode in the film was true."
 Elliott Gould was offered the lead role after Hyams saw him on The Dick Cavett Show.

 In February 1973 Ron Leibman was cast as Gould's partner.
-However he was soon fired.
-Hyams says, "It turned out the contrast between Ron and Elliott Gould was not the same contrast between Robert Blake and Elliott, so it was suggested we go with Robert and I listened."
+Leibman was soon fired, Hyams says, "It turned out the contrast between Ron and Elliott Gould was not the same contrast between Robert Blake and Elliott, so it was suggested we go with Robert and I listened."
 Gould says that while he respected Leibman as an actor it was he who suggested Leibman be replaced.
-“I just had a sense that I don’t know if he’s the right partner for me."
+"I just had a sense that I don't know if he's the right partner for me."

 Filming started in February 1973.
 The film was shot over 35 days.
 "United Artists was a dream studio," said Hyams.
 "Once they thought the script and the people making the film were good, they really didn't intrude.
 They were very encouraging, and fabulous for filmmakers."